S4I-ID/amcds-consensus/README.md

 java -jar .\target\amcds-client-1.1.jar 127.0.0.1 5000 127.0.0.1 5005 abc 2
 java -jar .\target\amcds-client-1.1.jar 127.0.0.1 5000 127.0.0.1 5006 abc 3
 ```
-Or you can just download and run the pre-compiled .jars from the [releases](https://github.com/S4I-ID/amcds-project/releases/)
+Or you can just download and run the pre-compiled .jars from the [releases](https://github.com/S4I-ID/amcds-consensus/releases/)
 section.
-Or you can clone the project in your IDE of choice and start from there.
+Or you can clone the project in your IDE of choice and run the client from there.<br>
 4. Send commands in the server terminal ([see server specifications](#server-specifications))
 5. Read [FAQ](#faq--known-bugs)